Doist/sqs-workers/README.md

 ## Raw queues

-Raw queues can have only one processor, and this should be a function, accepting message as its only argument.
+Raw queues can have only one processor, which should be a function, accepting the message as its only argument.

 Raw queues are helpful to process messages, added to SQS from external sources, such as CloudWatch events.

-You start very much the same way, creating a new standard queue if needed.
+You start the processor the same way, creating a new standard queue if needed.

 ```python
 from sqs_workers import SQSEnv, create_standard_queue